IngeborgArdoe/training/foundation_english/installation-of-genus-app-platform.md

    where {X} is a number 1, 2, 3, ....

    You will be doing all your training exercises in the assigned environment.
-In addition, you will get access to a solution, which can be used to verify your work or give inspiration when needed (please make sure you are not editing the solution!).
+In addition, you will get access to a blueprint of a complete Genus CRM-model which can be used when you want to verify your work get some inspiration.

 3. Create 4 shortcuts on your computer with the targets below:

    * **Genus CRM Studio:** genusstudiolink:{Your assigned environment}?LinkType=OpenStudio